Precision Medicine for Your Practice

 How can genetics be used in clinic with my patients?
 Can genetic information really improve outcomes?
 Genetic testing is constantly changing.
 How can I keep up?

-Precision Medicine for Your Practice is an educational program being developed by Scripps Research Translational Institute (Scripps), the American Medical Association (AMA), and The Jackson Laboratory (JAX) to help clinicians answer these questions.
+Precision Medicine for Your Practice is an educational program developed by Scripps Research Translational Institute (Scripps), the American Medical Association (AMA), and The Jackson Laboratory (JAX) to help clinicians answer these questions.
 In each module, you will have the opportunity to:

 - Practice applying genetic information to realistic cases